PipeWire/pipewire/INSTALL.md

 The default config will also start pipewire-media-session, a default example media session.

-You can also enable more debuging with the PIPEWIRE_DEBUG environment variable like so:
+You can also enable more debugging with the PIPEWIRE_DEBUG environment variable like so:

 ```